PhoenixInteractiveNL/emuDownloadCenter/README.md

     [EMULATOR]
     Author              = Author of the emulator.
     Contact             = Possible E-mail of the Author.
-    License             = The License of the Emulator (Freeware/Shareware).
+    License             = The License of the Emulator (Freeware/Shareware/Open Source/GPL).
-    BiosNeeded          = Does the Emulator need a BIOS to run?
+    BiosNeeded          = Does the Emulator need BIOS ROMS to run?
     Website             = Website where the emulator can be found.
     Notes               = Small description of the emulator.

 ***
-### Emulator DOWNLOADS INI
+## Emulator DOWNLOADS INI

 **INI SECTION = VERSION**